urbantrout/docs/en/upgrade.md

     > {tip} If Composer complains that your system doesn’t have PHP 7 installed, but you know it’s not an issue because Craft will run with a different PHP install (e.g. through MAMP or Vagrant), use the `--ignore-platform-reqs` flag.

-4. Then run the following command to install the Craft plugin installer for Composer:

-        composer require craftcms/plugin-installer

-5. Once all the files are in place, open your `public/index.php` file, find this line:
+4. Once all the files are in place, open your `public/index.php` file, find this line:

     ```php
     // Do not edit below this line